clefemine/bikesharing/README.md

 ## Project Summary

 To understand why Des Moines, Iowa would make an optimal location to start a bike sharing program a comparative data analysis can be made using a data collected on the successful program in New York City in the month of August.
 Tableau is used to create data visualizations to answer sales and customer based questions.
-The biggest concern is how population factors into

 ## Project Analysis